etc5523-2021/blog-zolabat/README.md

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is Kazakhstan.

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in covid-19-in-kazakhstan.html

 - [ ] Selected a new country
 - [ ] Data Story 1